smith-carson/ember-simplemde/README.md

 [![Dependencies](https://img.shields.io/david/smith-carson/ember-simplemde.svg)](https://david-dm.org/smith-carson/ember-simplemde)
 [![Dev Dependencies](https://img.shields.io/david/dev/smith-carson/ember-simplemde.svg)](https://david-dm.org/smith-carson/ember-simplemde#info=devDependencies)

-A wrapper around the SimpleMDE editor for use in ember-cli projects
+A wrapper around the SimpleMDE editor for use in ember-cli projects, it provides a component `simple-mde` to show the editor, and a helper to show the rendered html `simple-mde-preview` you can check this on the dummy app application template.

 ## Usage on ember project

 * Install with `ember install ember-simplemde`

 * Use the component with:

     ```